GenomicsAotearoa/shell-for-bioinformatics/docs/2_unixshellbasics.md

 $ man mkdir
 ```

-Key commands for navigating around the filesystem are:
+!!! abstract "Key commands for navigating around the filesystem are:"

     - `ls` - list the contents of the current directory
     - `ls -l` - list the contents of the current directory in more detail.
     - `pwd` - show the location of the current directory
     - `cd DIR` - change directory to directory DIR (DIR must be in your current directory - you should see its name when you type `ls` OR you need to specify either a full or relative path to DIR)
     - `cd -` - change back to the last directory you were in.
     - `cd` (also `cd ~/`)- change to your home directory
     - `cd ..` - change to the directory one level above

-Other useful commands:
+!!! abstract "Other useful commands:"

     - `mv` - move files or directories
     - `cp` - copy files or directories
     - `rm` - delete files or directories
     - `mkdir` - create a new directory
     - `cat` - concatenate and print text files to screen
     - `more` - show contents of text files on screen
     - `less` - cooler version of `more`.
 Allows searching (use `/`)
     - `tree` - tree view of directory structure
     - `head` - view lines from the start of a file
     - `tail` - view lines from the end of a file
     - `grep` - find patterns within files

 ### Output redirection